mykelalvis/FT/Traveller/WORKING/Mongoose/High Guard.md

 tonnage of the target ship.

 The use of Forced Linkage requires a task chain.
-First the attacking ship’s pilot must position their ship for the linkage attempt.
+First the attacking ship's pilot must position their ship for the linkage attempt.
 If the target ship is crewed and powered, make an opposed Pilot check (DEX or INT) against the pilot of the target ship.
 Each unused point